HonkaDonka/ArduinoToEV3Motors/README.md

-The code provided was developed using Platform.IO in VSCode, but it should function properly in alternative IDEs.
+The code provided was developed using PlatformIO in VSCode, but it should function properly in alternative IDEs.

 # About